Metallothionein: History of research

-In 1941, Russian geochemist Dmitrii Petrovich Malyuga reported the occurrence of cadmium in human kidney, and by 1945 he was able to identify the chemical in different organisms including aspen tree, algae and aquatic invertebrates.
+In 1941, Soviet geochemist Dmitrii Petrovich Malyuga reported the occurrence of cadmium in human kidney, and by 1945 he was able to identify the chemical in different organisms including aspen tree, algae and aquatic invertebrates.
 English translation of Malyuga's work became available in the mid-1950s, which prompted western scientists to investigate on cadmium properties of living organisms.
 Since then, small amounts of cadmium had been detected in tissues and body fluids of different animals.
 Cadmium as a stable metal was not expected to be present in animal tissues as free element and two main hypotheses were proposed: one suggesting cadmium as a bound molecule to other biomolecules like proteins, and another indicating that it was a contaminant ingested from the environment.

 In 1957, Marvin Margoshes and Bert L. Vallee at Harvard Medical School discovered that in horse kidney cortex, cadmium and zinc levels appeared to be maintained by binding to another molecule which they identified as a protein.
 They reported in the Journal of the American Chemical Society, concluding:The low sedimentation constant and high metal content of this material are indicative of a low molecular weight protein, probably containing a small number of cadmium atoms per molecule.
 Characterization of this unusual natural product is in progress.In 1958, Vallee presented the discovery at the International Congress of Biochemistry held in Vienna, and suggested that cadmium must be a natural biomolecule using the unknown protein.
 He pursued the research with his student Jeremias H. R. Kägi and was able to identify the new protein in 1960.
 The conclusion in The Journal of Biological Chemistry runs:The present study reports the isolation and characterization of a protein from equine renal cortex which contains 2.9% of cadmium, 0.6% of zinc, and 4.1% of sulfur per g dry weight of protein.
 This protein has been termed metallothionein in view of its metal and sulfur content.Vallee and Kägi reported further confirmation in the same journal in 1961.
 They later realised that metallothionein was not a single type of protein.
 With their collaborators, they could differentiate another related protein but with different amino acid properties and gave the name "metallothionein-1B" in 1970.
-Further purification of the protein from rat livers and kidneys in 1980 by Polish biochemists led by Andrzej J. Źelazowski and Jadwiga A. Szymańska indicated that the protein exists in distinct types (isoforms), each specific for cadmium, copper and mercury.
+Further purification of the protein from rat livers and kidneys in 1980 by Polish biochemists led by Andrzej J. Żelazowski and Jadwiga A. Szymańska indicated that the protein exists in distinct types (isoforms), each specific for cadmium, copper and mercury.
 These proteins were later named isoforms of type 1 and 2 (MT1 and MT2).
 In 1991, a team of Japanese neuroscientists found a different metallothionein in human brain that acted as growth inhibitor and linked to Alzheimer's disease.
 The protein became MT3.
 In 1994, a team led by Richard D. Palmiter of the University of Washington discovered the fourth type, MT4, from the epithelial cells of mouse and humans.
 The formal classification was introduced by Pierre-Alain Binz and Kägi in 1999.